The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 What made the best traders different?
 Here are the main qualities they had:

-• Psychological Resilience: They remained psychologically hardy enough to cope with the highs and the lows of trading life.
+• Psychological Resilience: They remained psychologically hardy enough to cope with trading life's highs and lows.

-• Risk Management: They developed a proper understanding, then internalized and applied ways of controlling risk going forward.
+• Risk Management: They developed a proper understanding, then internalized and applied ways of controlling risk in the future.

-Starting with a little money and slowly adding more helped achieve better success over time.
+Starting with a bit of money and slowly adding more helped achieve better success.

 Let's see how good the turtles did on this table.
 It shows their investments and returns post-training: